learn-co-curriculum/dsc-fitting-a-logistic-regression-model-lab/README.md

 ## Step 2: Define X and Y

-For our first foray into logistic regression, we are going to attempt to build a model that classifies whether an indivdual survived the Titanic shiwrech or not (yes its a bit morbid).
+For your first foray into logistic regression, you are going to attempt to build a model that classifies whether an individual survived the Titanic shipwreck or not (yes it's a bit morbid).
 Follow the programming patterns described above to define X and y.

 ```python